 The most challenging aspect of the term project is the selection of a subject for which satellite remote sensing is an appropriate tool.
 Most good projects will have quantitative conclusions or qualitative understanding as a result, not just the processed imagery itself.
 Alternatively, you may choose to focus on a particular new method of image analysis.

 The success of your project will depend in part on how well you use the existing literature in the field.
-A powerful way to search for papers is to use the online Meteorology and Geophysical Abstracts (MGA) which includes the "International Journal of Remote Sensing" and "Remote Sensing of the Environment".
-Consult the YCEO "Guide" for a list of other journals.
+Consult the Yale University Library website or your local librarian for a list of remote sensing and research domain-specific journals.
 Most of these are available on campus.

 In addition, you will be required to give a short oral report on your project.
-As the time for the report will be only 10 minutes plus 2 minutes for Q&A, your presentation should include only 8 to 12 slides (e.g. statement of the problem, data sources, methods, an image or two, conclusions).
-The project presentations will be held on Wednesday, May 1 and Thursday May 2.
+As the time for the report will be only 12 minutes plus 2 minutes for Q&A, your presentation should include only 10 to 15 slides (e.g. statement of the problem, data sources, methods, an image or two, conclusions).
+The project presentations will be held on Thursday, May 1.
 The presentations start at 9:00 AM, continue through the afternoon.
 Please try to attend as many of the talks as possible; but you must attend at least 3 hours of presentations.
 The presentation and project report will be graded by the instructors.
 Note that there is no final exam in the course.